tobiasjcat/WildBeyond/health.md

 - Slippers of Spiderclimb
 - A bag of around 500gp from Pellet-wretch
 - A large green emerald of a Dretch in a cloth bag.
 Worth about 500gp.
+- A whistle of Summon Woodland Beings (three pixies only, one hour, doesn't need concentrating)